 Read our roundup of IB results in Hong Kong here.

 In 2018, around one third of all IGCSE exams taken by FIS students were awarded at A*, almost 60% were awarded at A*/A and 93% were awarded at A* – C.

 Results for students taking the French Baccalaureate were equally impressive – with a 100% pass rate, 40% with highest honours (mention très bien) and 68% with honours (mention bien) and above.

-Across all the FIS campuses, students’ numbers have increased by 40% in the last 10 years.
-The school anticipates that its population will grow from 2,700 this year to 3,225 by 2020.
-Extension of the Blue Pool Road campus is currently being considered to offer new classrooms and improve the overall facilities.
-Whilst the International stream may remain the minority part of the education delivered by FIS, there is no doubt that the school is successful at what it offers.
+Across all the FIS campuses, students’ numbers have increased by 40% in the last ten years.
+The school anticipates that its population will grow from 2,700 to 3,225 by 2020.
+Extension of the Blue Pool Road campus is currently being considered, to offer new classrooms and improve the overall facilities.
+Whilst the International Stream may remain the minority part of the education delivered by FIS, there is no doubt that the school is successful at what it offers.

 This is a school with a genuine multicultural focus, underpinned, of course, by its French heritage.
 However, for international families wishing to provide their children with an excellent academic opportunity supported by an extraordinarily international focus, the French International School at Blue Pool Road is a school to be explored.

 Students not only have the chance to learn in the international environment of Hong Kong, but to develop as potential Francophiles whilst their education is grounded in English in a school offering both IGCSE and IB – qualifications that open doors to the best universities worldwide.
 And for French families seeking a traditional or bilingual education for their children, the school’s history, internationalism, and academic success makes it a natural choice.

 Admission into FIS is conditional upon the purchase of a debenture.
 One debenture covers one student only: Corporate debenture (Type A) – HK$250,000 (transferable); Private debenture (Type B) – HK$90,000.